Bill of lading: Electronic bills of lading

 For many years, the industry has sought a solution to the difficulties, costs and inefficiencies associated with paper bills of lading.
 One answer is to make the bill an electronic document.
 An electronic bill of lading (or eB/L) is the legal and functional equivalent of a paper bill of lading.
 An electronic bill of lading must replicate the core functions of a paper bill of lading, namely its functions as a receipt, as evidence of or containing the contract of carriage and as a document of title.

 The UNCITRAL Model Law on Electronic Transferable Records enables the issuance of bills of lading in electronic form that are functionally equivalent to paper-based ones.
 As a result, electronic bills of lading may be issued in the jurisdictions that have enacted that Model Law.
 These are Singapore and Bahrain.
 Besides that, German law allows the usage of electronic Bills of Lading and other documents of title, see sec.
 516 of the German Commercial Code.
 The German principle of functional equivalence matches with the MLETR.
+In the United Kingdom the Electronic Trade Documents Act, enacted in July 2023; made the usage of electronic Bills of lading legal.